Getting Started with EasyContent

 If you cannot assign a user to a brief or a content item, make sure that:

-Working with content items
+Working with Content Items

-Editing a content item
+Editing a Content Item

-When enabled, it will have the following fields by default:
+The CMS Fields tab will have the following fields by default:

 - Featured image